-This new project will facilitate human-to-human connections among Wikipedians and librarians, and expose librarians to the inner-workings of Wikipedia so that they can work hands-on with the resource and adeptly guide their patrons' use of it.
+This project will build connections between public libraries and Wikipedia, exposing public library staff to the inner-workings of Wikipedia so that they can work hands-on with the referencing tool and adeptly guide their patrons' use of it.

-Additionally, the project received funding from the Wikimedia Foundation to employ a full-time Wikipedian-in-Residence who will develop learning objectives and a curriculum that are aligned with Wikipedia community norms, forge connections with Wikipedians, and provide guidance to librarians who will organize Wikipedia programs in their community.
+Additionally, the project received funding from the Wikimedia Foundation to employ a full-time Wikipedian-in-Residence who will develop learning objectives and a curriculum that are aligned with Wikipedia community norms, forge connections with Wikipedians, and provide guidance to public library staff who will organize Wikipedia programs in their community.

 Strengthening the information landscape

 Leading up to and through the 20th century, users went to the library as a reliable source of information and knowledge.
 Today, users search Wikipedia and Google and find a great deal of content, but with less assurance about the quality and veracity of that information.